Who is behind MotoTravel?

 Why MotoTravel? and why buy a route?

-MotoTravel is set up to share my experiences from countries I’ve been to and its aim is to inspire adventurers to ride new and different routes.
+MotoTravel is set up to share my experiences from countries I’ve been to and I hope to inspire adventurers to ride new and different routes.
 I probably won’t write blogs about how amazing certain places are without visiting them myself.
 But rather I’ll try to briefly highlight places I did visit and make some recommendations so that other people can make their own adventure based on that.

 Buying routes is optional of-course.
-On MotoTravel you can download most routes as a free track.
-This will give you a line to follow on your navigation and nothing more.
+On MotoTravel you can download most routes as a free GPX track as well.
+This will give you a basic line to follow on your travels.

 On the other hand, if you buy a route it will include more information and has the free track as a route.
 In many navigation apps this provides basic turn-by-turn navigation.
 On top of that, the routes also include a Point of Interest file with highlighted locations along the route.